Falkland Palace: Civil war

 Charles I, and Charles II also visited Falkland.
 Accounts survive for Charles II's stay in July 1650, when proclamations had to be made to reduce the inflated prices of lodgings and horse-hire charged in the village.
 Charles' food was seasoned with saffron, nutmeg, cinnamon, cloves, and ginger.
 Every tart provided for the king's table had a pound of sugar, while tarts for lesser courtiers required only half a pound.
+The mining entrepreneur James Hope of Hopetoun visited on 18 July and met the king's physician Dr Fraser, and various officials.
+In the privy chamber, Charles thanked him for a previous gift of a piece of Scottish gold, and later they talked about mining and technology.

-A fire partially destroyed the palace during its occupation by Cromwell's troops, and it quickly fell into ruin.
+A fire partially destroyed the palace during its subsequent occupation by Oliver Cromwell's troops, and it quickly fell into ruin.

 19th century

 In 1887 John, 3rd Marquis of Bute, purchased the estates of Falkland and started a 20-year restoration of the palace using two architects: John Kinross and Robert Weir Schultz.
 At the time the Palace was a ruin with no windows or doors.
 Thanks to his restoration work and considerable budget the Palace remains standing today.
 Many features in and around the Palace show evidence of his work, such as the "B" on the guttering and portraits of his children carved into a cupboard door in the Keeper's Dressing Room.

 During the time of Lord Bute, the ornamental kitchen garden was enhanced by a pergola and decorative vases.
 The north part of the "upper garden" was redesigned to express the foundations of Falkland Castle and Palace North Range which were uncovered during the Marquis's archaeological excavations.
 Walls were built atop the foundations for the Well Tower and the Great Hall to emphasise the structures.

 The Orchard and Palace gardens were linked to the House of Falkland by the private walk and new bridges.
 Houses were built near the palace and connected into the ornamental kitchen garden and orchard by a system of new public and private paths.
 The ground around the curling pond (to the North East of the orchard) was planted with trees and shrubs and laid out in flower plots.

 The enclosing yew hedge around the pond garden is a typical feature of period.
-The lime tree avenue which is north of the palace gatehouse was built sometime between 1894 and 1912–13 according to the Ordinance Surveys of those periods.
+The lime tree avenue which is north of the palace gatehouse was built sometime between 1894 and 1912–13 according to the Ordnance Surveys of those periods.
 The Victorian glass house was built in 1890 by Mckenzie and Moncur from Edinburgh for Lord Bute and was used mainly to grow flowers and exotic plants.
 Plant hunting was popular at that time and wealthy people would travel the world to find specimens, and plant in their gardens for display to friends.
 There is also evidence that there was a second glass house in the garden near the existing one.